Rotational KMS states and type I conformal nets: Introduction

 From the mathematical viewpoint, KMS states are of most importance, being related to the Tomita-Takesaki modular theory of von Neumann algebras.
 The KMS condition measures, in a sense, the deviation of the state $\f$ from the tracial property $\f(xy)=\f(yx)$.
 In view of an infinite-dimensional quantum index theorem, one expects QFT to be the underlying framework and the role of the (super)-trace to be played by (super)-KMS states.
 The description of the KMS states then turns out a natural problem with different motivations.

 This paper concerns KMS states in low dimensional CFT, Conformal Quantum Field Theory.
-On one hand the mathematical structure of CFT is much better understood, with very interesting connections with other mathematical subject, and in particular the Operator Algebraic approach is powerful and deep.
-On the other hand CFT is much of interest in Physics in various situations, e.g.\!
+On one hand the mathematical structure of CFT is much better understood, with very interesting connections with other mathematical subjects, and in particular the Operator Algebraic approach is powerful and deep.
+On the other hand CFT is of much interest in Physics in various situations, e.g.\!
 Critical Phenomena or AdS/CFT correspondence.

 CFT in $(1 + 1)$-dimensions is an extension of the tensor product of two one-dimensional (one could say $\left(\frac12 + \frac12\right)$-dimensional) CFT, so initially one has to study CFT on the real line or on its compactification $S^1$.
 The real line and the circle pictures are equivalent, however, the physical Hamiltonian as QFT is the one associated to the translation flow in the real line picture.
-The conformal Hamiltonian is the one associated with the rotation flow in the circle picture and one can extract usually more easily information from the conformal Hamiltonian since its spectrurm is discrete.
+The conformal Hamiltonian is the one associated with the rotation flow in the circle picture and one can usually extract more easily information from the conformal Hamiltonian since its spectrum is discrete.

 An analysis of the KMS states w.r.t.\! the translation flow has been given in \cite{CLTW12-1,CLTW12-2}.
 The main result in \cite{CLTW12-1} is that, in the completely rational case, for every fixed inverse temperature $\b>0$, there exists a unique KMS state w.r.t.\! translations, the geometric KMS state.
 In the non-rational case, however, there might be uncountably many KMS states.
 They are all described for the $U(1)$-current net and possibly all for the Virasoro nets \cite{CLTW12-2}.